wp-plugins/linkle/readme.txt

 [ln php]htmlentities[/ln]

 [ln amazon]978-0321396853[text]Eclipse Web Tools Platform[/text][/ln]

+Or you can add links by clicking the 'ln' button inside of the wysiwyg editor.
+This will bring up a dialog box where you enter in the necessary data for that particular link

 New link types can be easily added and existing links can be easily modified from the wordpress options page.